Mongolia International University: Campus

-According to her website, a bout 30% of the students are international students from USA, Russia, Korea, Kazakhstan, Azerbaijan, Afghanistan, Tajikistan and Uzbekistan.
+According to MIU's website, about 30% of its students are international students from USA, Russia, Korea, Kazakhstan, Azerbaijan, Afghanistan, Tajikistan and Uzbekistan.

 The majority of students commute to the university from their homes in Ulaanbaatar.
-For international students, housing options include renting local non-MIU apartments or living in the MIU dormitory.
+For international students, housing options include renting local, non-MIU apartments or living in the MIU dormitory.

 The MIU dormitory complex is located off-campus and houses up to approximately 100 students.
 Dormitory rooms accommodate two to three students depending on the size of the room.
-When dormitory capacity is limited, freshmen are given first priority.
-Several faculty and staff also live at the dormitory and serve as residential advisors.
+When dormitory capacity is limited, freshmen are given priority.
+Several faculty members and staff also live at the dormitory and serve as residential advisors.